milindchavan12/aks/README.md

 # Azure Kubernetes Service

-"Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications." - Primary definition on kubernetes.io
+"Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications." - Primary definition from [url][kubernetes.io]

 ### What is continer
 Containers offer the light weight design of process and the isolations of operating system.